Skip to content

 If you are using rootless docker and want to use bind mounts, you will need to manually set the correct user permissions on your host folder.
 In most cases this will be 100032:100032 but it can vary depending on your docker setup.
 Learn more about this here.

-You can put all those files in a single directory, and run everything with docker compose up -d.
-You can now access the application on URL and port that you defined.
-By default this will be localhost:3000.
+Once you have all those files in a directory, you can run everything with docker compose up -d.
+After everything is up and running you can now access the browser client on URL and port that you defined.
+By default this will be localhost:8080.

 Please, note that it can sometimes take a minute or more (depending on the hardware) for the server to start.
 You can check your docker logs ($ docker compose logs bar-assistant) for "Application ready" message.